 Budget and Knowing What You Want (Or Don’t Want)

 In the initial planning stages, it is important to decide on a budget.
 We deal with a variety of customers: what is considered inexpensive for one customer may be too costly for another.
-By letting us know how much you hope to spend, we can direct you toward materials and options in your price range.
 Often, customers want to do something with their kitchen, but don’t know what exactly.
 By telling us a price point, we can help you look at options that will fit your budget.
-So you can do new cabinets, or refinish you cabinets and purchase new doors, giving the kitchen an entirely new look.
+You can do new cabinets, or reface your cabinet with a veneer and purchase new doors, giving the kitchen an entirely new look.

 It’s also important to have a starting point for your design.
 Look through magazines, look at paint samples, window shop, pay attention to the things you see.
 Then let us know what is important for you.
 Sometimes, customers will build the colors of kitchen around a slab of granite.
 Sometimes, they look for something to compliment the floor.
 We’ve had customers come in with paint chips for the walls, and have selected their material based on that color.
 Even better is finding one thing thing that you love, be it flooring, a sink, a lamp, or even a toaster.
 We’ve even had customers come in telling us what they don’t want.
 All of this gives us an idea of where to start from to help guide you towards the materials that would work best for you.